Spider-Man: The Ralph Bakshi Sessions (1968-1970)

 "Uncle Ben is dead.
 And in a sense it was I who killed him".
 Robbers, killers beware-Spider-Man is here!

 Arguably, Spider-Man has the best superhero origin.
-No, not because he was bitten by some fucking radioactive spider, but Peter Parker's motive for being a superhero.
-This hero's journey began as some loser in High School, who after acquiring super powers, misplaced his anger and hubris on society, only to become a superhero after learning: "With great power, comes great responsibility."
+No, not because he was bitten by some fucking radioactive spider, but instead, Peter Parker's motivation for being a superhero.
+His hero's journey is relatable to many of us who were treated as outcasts.
+Parker was seen as some loser in High School, who after acquiring special powers, misplaced his angst and hubris on society, only to become a superhero when realizing learning: "With great power, comes great responsibility."
 Followed by a striking narration also from Amazing Fantasy #15

 The other good episode that stood among the Bakshi dumpster fire, was "Criminals in the Clouds" in which Peter rescues some prestigious all-star college quarterback who has been abducted and held for ransom courtesy of some criminal mastermind who is also a commander of a giant airship??